 In the Add Color Label dialog, select a scope and pick a color for it.
 Click OK.

 Apply changes and close the dialog.

-If a file is included in several scopes, the order of the scopes becomes important: GoLand processes the scopes from the top to the bottom starting from local scopes.
+If a file is included in several scopes, the order of the scopes becomes important: RubyMine processes the scopes from the top to the bottom starting from local scopes.
 It means that the IDE will apply the color of the last scope in the list to such a file.